filecoin-project/venus/README.md

 Note: Any flag passed to `go run ./build test` (e.g. `-cover`) will be passed on to `go test`.

-If you have **problems with the build**, please consult the [Go-filecoin docs](https://go.filecoin.io/) site.
+If you have **problems with the build**, please consult the [Troubleshooting](https://go.filecoin.io/go-filecoin-tutorial/Troubleshooting-&-FAQ.html) section of the [Go-filecoin Documentation](https://go.filecoin.io/).

 ## Usage

-The [Go-filecoin docs](https://go.filecoin.io/) site contains a tutorial sequence to guide you through running a Filecoin node and performing some basic storage operations.

-To see a full list of commands, run `./go-filecoin --help`.

-A quick start for connecting to an existing network:
+For a complete step-by-step tutorial, see [Getting Started](https://go.filecoin.io/go-filecoin-tutorial/Getting-Started.html).

+#### Quick start:

 ```sh
 # Remove any existing symlink to a repo directory